salvadornm/cerisse/docs/index.md

 or Download the latest release from [GitHub](https://github.com/salvadornm/cerisse/releases)

-### Documentation Editing
+## Documentation Editing
 For help editing the documentation visit [mkdocs.org](https://www.mkdocs.org).
-To generate the docs locally `mkdocs serve` and point the browser to [127.0.0.1.8000](http://127.0.0.1:8000) You will need to install Math extension for Python-markdown
+To generate the docs locally `mkdocs serve` and point the browser to [127.0.0.1.8000](http://127.0.0.1:8000) You will need to install the `python-markdown-math` extension for rendering equations and the `markdown-callouts` extension for correctly displaying the warning and notes blocks.

 ```
+$ pip install python-markdown-math
-$ pip install python-markdown math
+$ pip install markdown-callouts
 ```